Senior-Gamal/Backup-Project/README.md

 # Backup Manager

 Backup Manager is an organizational tool built in Laravel for scheduling and managing backup configurations across multiple servers.
-The system is intended for shared hosting environments (cPanel) and does not execute actual backup operations.
+The system targets shared hosting environments (cPanel) and does **not** execute real backups.

-This project ships with precompiled frontend assets, so Node.js or npm is not required for setup.
+This project ships with precompiled assets so Node.js or npm is not required.

 ## Features

-- Schedule internal, external, database, and NAS backups
+- Schedule internal, external, database and NAS backups
-- Assign backup servers and track backup settings for each server
+- Assign backup servers and track backup settings
 - Group licenses and associate them with servers
-- Role-based access control (admin, manager, viewer, custom roles)
+- Role based access control (admin, manager, viewer, custom roles)
 - Assign users to specific servers or clients
-- Highlight conflicting backup times to avoid scheduling conflicts
+- Highlight conflicting backup times
-- Dashboard with statistics and upcoming backup indicators
+- Dashboard with statistics and upcoming indicators

 ## Menu Structure